The People's Choice (TV series)

 The People's Choice is an American television sitcom that aired on NBC from 1955 to 1958.
 It was primarily sponsored by the Borden Company.
-Production of the series was overseen by George Burns's company, McCadden Productions.
+Production of the series was overseen by George Burns' company, McCadden Productions.

 It stars Jackie Cooper as Socrates "Sock" Miller, who is a former Marine Korean War veteran and a young politician living in fictitious New City, California.
 Sock has a basset hound named "Cleo", whose thoughts (voiced by Mary Jane Croft), baleful observations of Sock's dilemmas, are recorded on the soundtrack for the viewers' amusement.
 The real name of the dog that played Cleo was "Bernadette".
 Much of Cleo's dialog consists of wisecracks.
 The popularity of the basset hound breed increased markedly with the run of the show.

 Overview

 In the first season, Sock is an ornithologist and a city council member, who is living in a trailer park with his maiden Aunt "Gus" Bennett, short for Augusta (Margaret Irving) who had raised Sock after his parents' death when Sock was three years of age.
 Sock is dating Amanda "Mandy" Peoples (Patricia Breslin), the daughter of the mayor (Paul Maxey), who does not entirely approve of the relationship, but he gradually warms to Sock.